FerAiwa/taxi-service/README.md

 **Documentation**

-- Added some JSDoc documentation to the code.
+- Added some JSDoc' documentation to the code. (./docs/index.html)

 ## Bootcamp Week 3: 2019/3/4 - 2019/3/10